Vasilije Micić: Oklahoma City Thunder (2023–2024)

+Charlotte Hornets (2024–2025)

+On 8 February 2024, Micić was traded to the Charlotte Hornets, along with Dāvis Bertāns, Tre Mann, a 2024 second-round pick, a 2025 second-round pick and cash considerations, in exchange for Gordon Hayward.
+On 10 February, Micić made his Hornets debut, putting up 18 points and nine assists in a 115–106 win over the Memphis Grizzlies.
+Over 30 regular season games for the Hornets, Micić averaged 10.8 points, 6.2 assists and 1.8 rebounds on 43.7% shooting from the field.

+Phoenix Suns (2025)

+On 6 February 2025, Micić, Cody Martin and a 2026 second-round pick were traded to the Phoenix Suns in exchange for center Jusuf Nurkić and a 2026 first-round pick.

+On 30 June 2025, Micić, a 2029 first-round pick, and the draft rights to Liam McNeeley were traded to the Charlotte Hornets in exchange for center Mark Williams and a 2029 second-round pick.
+Six days later on July 6, 2025, Micić was traded again to the Milwaukee Bucks in exchange for Pat Connaughton and two second-round picks.
+A day later, Micić agreed to a contract buyout with the Bucks.

+Hapoel Tel Aviv (2025–present)

+On July 16, 2025, Micić signed with Hapoel Tel Aviv of the Israeli Ligat HaAl.

 National team career

 In 2011, Micić won a silver medal with the Serbian U18 team at the 2011 FIBA Europe Under-18 Championship.
 In 2013, he again won a silver medal with the Serbian U19 team at the 2013 FIBA Under-19 World Cup, where he was to the All-Tournament Team.
 In the same year, he debuted for the senior Serbian national team at the EuroBasket 2013 in Slovenia, where he averaged 4.4 points, 1.5 rebounds and 1.3 assists per game.

 Micić also represented Serbia at the EuroBasket 2017, where they won the silver medal, after losing in the final game to Slovenia.

 At the 2019 FIBA Basketball World Cup, the national team of Serbia was dubbed as favorite to win the trophy, but was eventually upset in the quarterfinals by Argentina.
 With wins over the United States and Czech Republic, it finished in fifth place.
 Micić averaged 5.6 points, 1.8 rebounds and 3.3 assists over 8 games.
+He won the bronze medal at the 2024 Summer Olympics with Serbia.
+Over 6 tournament games, Micić averaged 13.3 points, 4.5 assists and 2.3 rebounds.

 Personal life

-Vasilije's sister, Nina, is a professional snowboarder.
+Micić's sister, Nina, is a professional snowboarder, competed at 2014 Winter Olympics.